Legacy (v1) vs Inform (v2)

 Generic Peripherals

-You can communicate with glucose meters that are supported via the Bluetooth generic Glucose Profile using peripheralID = 1000
+You can communicate with glucose meters that fully support the Bluetooth generic Glucose Profile using peripheralID = 1000

 Permissions